20% off your first purchase with code: SHOP24

 • Vinegar – Put some in a spray bottle and spritz it around the room and on the carpet.
 You can also just set out a dish of vinegar overnight absorb odors

-• Coffee beans - A bowl of coffee beans will help absorb odors too and it also gives your room a pleasant Eau de Starbucks scent
+• Coffee beans – A bowl of coffee beans will help absorb odors too and gives the room a pleasant Eau de Starbucks scent

 • Baking soda – Put 1 tbsp of baking soda in a spray bottle with a few drops of essential oil (peppermint is a good choice).
 Fill with water and mix for an effective air freshener spray.

-Whether you're a new teacher or an old pro, I hope this list of my best classroom organization ideas has given you some new things to try in the upcoming school year.
+Whether you’re a new teacher or an old pro, I hope this list of my best classroom organization ideas has given you some new things to try this school year.